remix-run/react-router/docs/api.md

 </details>

 An `<Outlet>` should be used in parent route elements to render their child route elements.
 This allows nested UI to show up when child routes are rendered.
-If the parent route matched exactly, it will render nothing.
+If the parent route matched exactly, it will render a child index route or nothing if there is no index route.

 ```tsx
 function Dashboard() {